The CEMMethod

 What is the CEMMethod?

 The CEMMethod is an empirically-derived framework for managing customer experience at enterprise scale.
-It provides structured decision frameworks, governance mechanisms, and process excellence principles that reduce operational risk and improve customer outcomes.
+It provides structured decision frameworks, accountability mechanisms, and process excellence principles that reduce operational risk and improve customer outcomes.

 Unlike theoretical models or generic best practices, the CEMMethod codifies what actually works in complex organizations under real-world constraints.
 It addresses the gap between strategic intent and operational reality.